testersakage/mineclonia-jtest/mods/PLAYER/mcl_hunger/API.md

 the hunger change (e.g. `eatable=3` is the same as `core.item_eat(3)`).

 You are no longed need to add `core.item_eat(n)` explicitly to `on_secondary_use` or `on_place`.
-In most case that should be nil in order to trigger make eat animation, otherwise your food will be consumed instantly just like before.

 There also few custom property used:
 ```lua